WASHINGTON UNIVERSITY SCHOOL OF LAW

 Sections E & F

 Sections E & F will meet weekly Monday through Thursday from 9:00 to 10:00 a.m. in Room 305.
-Make-up classes for anticipated class cancellations are scheduled for September1 and 8.
+Make-up classes for anticipated class cancellations are scheduled for September 7 and 14.

-The casebook we shall be using is Henderson, Pearson and Siliciano, The Torts Process (6th ed.
-2003).
+The casebook we shall be using is Henderson, Pearson and Siliciano, The Torts Process (7th ed.
+2007).
 I also highly recommend Peter N. Simon, The Anatomy of a Lawsuit (Rev'd ed.
 1996).
 A Bibliography of related materials, some of which I may specifically recommend during the course, is on this website.
 The more important of the works mentioned are on reserve for this course in the Law Library.
-They are listed on the Syllabus page.

 First Day Assignment:

-The tentative Syllabus for the course, which may be changed as the semester progresses, indicates the topics we plan to cover and the order in which they will be discussed.
+The tentative Assignments for the course, which will be changed as the semester progresses, indicate the topics we plan to cover and the order in which they will be discussed.
 Specific assignments will be made in each class for the next class; they will also appear on the Assignments page of this site.
-It too will likely be changed as we go.
-In general, if you keep about fifteen pages ahead in the Assignments you should not fall behind.
+In general, if you keep about fifteen pages ahead in theyou should not fall behind.
 Do not attempt to prepare much further ahead of the class, as you will find that class discussion will frequently inform your understanding of subsequent material.

 How to Contact Me: